 Click here for the Financial Aid application form to apply for financial aid from Cornerstone Institute.
 Only a minimum amount of bursaries are available to very needy students.

-Cornerstone Institute is registered as Cornerstone Christian College with the Department of Higher Education and Training as a private higher education institution under the Higher Education Act, 1997.
+Registered as Cornerstone Institute (RF) NPC with the Department of Higher Education and Training as a private higher education institution under the Higher Education Act, 1997.
 Registration Certificate No.2001/HE08/006.